Maximal entanglement increase with single-photon subtraction: Examples

 In Fig.~\ref{fig2}, each circle represents a mode in a multimode quantum state, and the color code inside the circle indicate the increase in entanglement between the mode (subsystem $\mathcal A$) and the rest system (subsystem $\mathcal B$).
 When a photon is subtracted from the mode $g$ ( marked by the green arrow) in the pure multimode systems, non-Gaussian features will spread from the mode $g$ to other modes, whose entanglement can also increase.
 In Fig.~\ref{fig3}(a) and Fig.~\ref{fig3}(b), we respectively show the increase of entanglement (${\Delta\cal E}_{R}$) related to mode $g$ and mode $g^{\prime}$ (representing the neighboring mode of $g$ and marked by a green circle in Fig.~\ref{fig2}).
 As shown by the blue and pink curves, ${\Delta\cal E}_{R}$ increases as the degree of squeezing increases until it approaches a maximum.
 The maximum values are usually different for different initial Gaussian states, but they are all less than $\log2$.
-In Fig.~\ref{fig3}(c), each dots represents a different bi-partition for the example of Fig.~\ref{fig2}(a), which we group depending on the number of modes in subsystem $\mathcal A$ (similar data for the example of Fig.~\ref{fig2}(b) are shown in Supplementary Material).
+In Figs.~\ref{fig3}(c) and \ref{fig3}(d), each dots represents a different bi-partition for the examples of Figs.~\ref{fig2}(a) and \ref{fig2}(2), respectively, which we group depending on the number of modes in subsystem $\mathcal A$.
 The entanglement increase varies depending on the modes that are comprised in each subsystem, but it is never greater than $\log2$.

 Finally, we aim to provide an intuition for the value $\log2$ of entanglement increase.
 To this goal, we restrict to a two-mode system prepared in a non-displaced pure state $\ket{\psi} = \hat U (\ket{0}\otimes \ket{0})$, where $\hat U$ is a Bogoliubov transformation.
-When we subtract a photon in one of the two modes, we can use (\ref{parallel}) to write the photon-subtracted state $\ket{\psi^-} = \hat U \hat b (\ket{0}\otimes \ket{0})/{\cal N}$ (with ${\cal N}$ a normalisation factor).
+When we subtract a photon in one of the two modes, we can use (\ref{parallelmain}) to write the photon-subtracted state $\ket{\psi^-} = \hat U \hat b (\ket{0}\otimes \ket{0})/{\cal N}$ (with ${\cal N}$ a normalisation factor).
 We recall that $\hat{b} = \hat U^{\dag} \hat a_g \hat U =\vec k \cdot \vec {\hat{a}}^{\dag}+\vec l \cdot \vec{\hat{a}}$, which implies that